-- 1. The outermost element <application> corresponds to the TApplication instance.
-The PropertyName="PropertyValue" pairs specify the initial values for the properties of TApplication. - 2.
-The <paths> element contains the definition of path aliases and the PHP inclusion paths for the application.
+- The outermost element <application> corresponds to the TApplication instance.
+The PropertyName="PropertyValue" pairs specify the initial values for the properties of TApplication. - The <paths> element contains the definition of path aliases and the PHP inclusion paths for the application.
 Each path alias is specified via an <alias> whose path attribute takes an absolute path or a path relative to the directory containing the application configuration file.
 The <using> element specifies a particular path (in terms of namespace) to be appended to the PHP include paths when the application runs.
 PRADO defines two default aliases: System and Application.
-The former refers to the PRADO framework root directory, and the latter refers to the directory containing the application configuration file. - 3.
-The <modules> element contains the configurations for a list of modules.
+The former refers to the PRADO framework root directory, and the latter refers to the directory containing the application configuration file. - The <modules> element contains the configurations for a list of modules.
 Each module is specified by a <module> element.
 Each module is uniquely identified by the id attribute and is of type class.
-The PropertyName="PropertyValue" pairs specify the initial values for the properties of the module. - 4.
-The <services> element is similar to the <modules> element.
-It mainly specifies the services provided by the application.
+The PropertyName="PropertyValue" pairs specify the initial values for the properties of the module. - The <services> element is similar to the <modules> element.
+It mainly specifies the services provided by the application. - The <parameters> element contains a list of application-level parameters that are accessible from anywhere in the application.
+You may specify component-typed parameters like specifying modules, or you may specify string-typed parameters which take a simpler format as follows,

+'''

 <parameter id="ParameterID" value="ParameterValue" />

+'''